ethPM

 Deploying your own registry.

-ethPM-CLI provides a simple command deploy the Simple Registry to any blockchain.
+ethPM-CLI provides deploy the Simple Registry to any blockchain.

-Escape-Truffle provides this script to assist with deploying its series of smart contracts.
+Escape-Truffle provides to assist with deploying its series of smart contracts.

 Package Naming and Versioning